weppos/rubyist/content/preface.md

 ## The Authors

-This project is the work of [Simone Carletti](http://www.simonecarletti.com/) and several team mates that contributed by reviewing my proposals and reject those that were just bizarre personal fixations.
+This project is the work of [Simone Carletti](http://www.simonecarletti.com/) and several teammates that contributed by reviewing my proposals and reject those that were just bizarre personal fixations.

 ## Contribute